-If you are experiencing audio delays in your conversations it’s most likely related to the response times you’re getting from the VoIP server servicing your ATA.
-For all means, the audio delay should be less than 150 ms – anything more and you’ll start to notice conversations are a bit off.
-A good tool to troubleshoot this is http://voiptest.8×8.com/ while it won’t fix the issue itself if you run it a few times it may show that the internet connection can’t keep a reliable VoIP connection.
-Could be an indication of the upload channel is operating at capacity; data transfer applications such as bit-torrent should be disabled if the upload stream cannot be increased.
-Sometimes it can be the ATA itself that needs changing, either new firmware or configuration tweaking.
-Occasionally it may just be the provider itself cannot provide reliable service in that exchange location for a combination of factors.
+If you experience audio delays in conversations it’s most likely related to the response times you’re getting from the VoIP server servicing your ATA.
+The Jitter has to be less than 50 ms; anything more and the conversations are a bit off.
+A good tool to troubleshoot this is http://voiptest.8×8.com/ Use it a few times and it will show if the internet connection can keep a reliable VoIP communication.
+Consider that applications such as bit-torrent or streaming services like Netflix shall be factored in.
+The VoIP adapter from time-to-time does require updates, either new firmware or just configuration tweaking.
+Sometimes, the VoIP provider can’t provide reliable service for a combination of factors.

 No Audio / One-way Audio

-The majority of the cases wherein a phone call there is no audio is related to a firewall setting on the internet router.
-You need specific information from your VoIP phone provider, for example get to tell you the SIP signaling ports (for example SIP is traditionally assigned to UDP ports 5060 and 5061) and the RTP port range they use for voice traffic.
-RTP port ranges are also UDP but may vary in range amongst different providers.
-Finally, find out if any other additional ports would be required for their service.
+When a VoIP phone call there is no audio is likely related to a firewall setting on the internet router.
+You do need specific information from the VoIP phone provider.
+For example, the SIP signaling ports (for example SIP is traditionally assigned to UDP ports 5060 and 5061) and the RTP (Real-Time Protocol) port range they use for voice traffic.
+RTP port ranges are also UDP and vary in range amongst different providers.
+Finally, review if any more ports are required for their service.

 VoIP Tips: Keeping a 24×7 Internet Connection @ Home

 Keeping an internet connection up 24×7 is an after-thought for many.
 But there are some considerations.
 Here is one of the most used VoIP tips; namely, you need to have a powered battery backup, (set aside some time and read this power backup article, depending on your needs it really is a worthy expense).
 In addition, you will want to keep your Internet router keeping cool.
 Literally speaking.